 This is a guide about making an infant bow tie.
 Why not make a cute little bow tie that your infant can wear for a special occasion.

 This is a guide about making a 1st birthday hat and diaper cover.
 A first birthday is a very special event for the parents and family.
-Make it more festive and add to the photo cuteness by making a special hat and diaper cover for your baby.

 This is a guide about making a birthday highchair banner.
 The easy to make banner is the perfect way to decorate your little one's highchair on his or her special day.